 The primary target for improving dust suppression at TCL was the mobile crushing unit.
 The company uses one of the largest tractor rippers in the Caribbean to extract raw limestone, the Caterpillar D11R, and the quarried stone is trucked to a Hazemag impactor with a capacity of 530 tonnes per hour, which crushes the rock to an average size of 25 mm.

-The ducted fan delivers 30,000 cubic feet (about 850 cubic meters) of air flow per minute through the barrel, giving it a throw of more than 200 feet (60+ meters).
-It can also be equipped with a 10 HP booster pump to increase water pressure to as high as 200 PSI from a 2" supply hose.
+The ducted fan delivers 30,000 cubic feet (about 850 cubic meters) of airflow per minute through the barrel, giving it a throw of more than 200 feet (60+ meters).
+It can also be equipped with a 10 HP booster pump to increase water pressure as high as 200 PSI from a 2″ supply hose.
 The DB-60 has an adjustable elevation from 0-50°, and the oscillating head delivers 40° of motion.
-The workhorse design can cover nearly half an acre (.2 hectares) from a single location, and the wheeled carriage-mounted mobile unit can be easily located wherever it?s needed most on a given day.
+The workhorse design can cover nearly half an acre (.2 hectares) from a single location, and the wheeled carriage-mounted mobile unit can be easily located wherever it’s needed most on a given day.

-Trinidad Cement Limited has been a leading supplier to the Caribbean region for more than half a century, currently producing over a million metric tonnes per year from its Claxton Bay facility Bay.
+TRINIDAD CEMENT LIMITED has been a leading supplier to the Caribbean region for more than half a century, currently producing over a million metric tonnes per year from its Claxton Bay facility Bay.
 The firm provides six different cement products, including ordinary, premium and specialty grades, using wet processing technology.
-Because of the distance between its limestone reserves in Mayo and the manufacturing operations at Claxton Bay, slurry is pumped more than 14 kilometers through a 10-inch (approx. 25 cm) pipeline to cover the distance.

-Dust Control Technology is a leader in effective dust and odor control solutions for demolition, construction, recycling, transfer stations, composting facilities, mining operations, wood processing and scrap industries.
-The company's DustBoss product line helps reduce labor costs, freeing up manpower for more important tasks.
-The automated units also use less water than hoses and sprinklers, with some customers realizing payback in less than six months and netting an annual cost savings of more than $50,000.
+DUST CONTROL TECHNOLOGY is a leader in effective dust control solutions for the construction and demolition, mining operations, recycling and scrap industries. in the company’s DustBoss product line typically use less water than hoses and sprinklers.
+The automated units reduce labor costs vs. manual sprays, freeing up manpower for more important tasks, with some customers realizing payback in less than six months and netting an annual cost savings of more than $50,000.